Yugoslav coup d'état: Yugoslavia signs the Tripartite Pact

-On 25 March, the pact was signed at the Belvedere palace in Vienna.
+On 25 March, the pact was signed at the Belvedere Palace in Vienna.
 An official banquet was held which Hitler complained felt like a funeral party.
 German radio later announced that "the Axis Powers would not demand the right of passage of troops or war materials," while the official document mentioned only troops and omitted mention of war materials.
 Likewise the pledge to give Salonika to Yugoslavia does not appear on the document.
 In Athens, Allied planners were dismayed by the Yugoslav signing of the Pact, as it represented a "worst case scenario" for the defence of Greece.
-On the following day, Serbian demonstrators gathered on the streets of Belgrade shouting "Better the grave than a slave, better a war than the pact" (Bolje grob nego rob, Bolje rat nego pakt).
+On the following day, Serb demonstrators gathered on the streets of Belgrade shouting "Better the grave than a slave, better a war than the pact" (Bolje grob nego rob, Bolje rat nego pakt).

 Development of the coup

 The coup was executed at 2:15 am on 27 March.
 It was planned by a group of VVKJ officers in Zemun, and Royal Guard officers in nearby Belgrade.
 The only senior officers involved were from the air force.
 Under the supervision of the VVKJ deputy commander Borivoje Mirković, headquartered at the VVKJ base at Zemun, officers assumed control of critical buildings and locations in the early hours of 27 March, including: